ryotayamanaka/hackmakers/doc/03_create-database-user/create-database-user.md

-# Create and Enable a Graph User in SQLDeveloper Web
+# Create and Enable a Database User in SQL Developer Web

 ## Introduction